CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/env_fog/entity.md

 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>Name</b></span> <kbd  class="tooltip" data-tooltip="target_source">targetname</kbd> :
-This always means an identifier for the entity in question so other entities can trigger or refer to it.
-Many entities need no name, or behave differently depending on whether they have one or not.
+Set name of {{ entname }} so other entities can trigger it to control fog.
+Accepted signals: 'On' to enable fog, 'Off' to disable fog, 'Toggle' to toggle fog.
+Can be killtargeted which removes fog effect as well.
 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>Fog Color (RGB)</b></span> <kbd  class="tooltip" data-tooltip="color255">rendercolor</kbd> :
-Keyvalue_Description_here
+The color of the fog.
 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>Start Distance</b></span> <kbd  class="tooltip" data-tooltip="integer">iuser2</kbd> :
-Keyvalue_Description_here
+Distance, in units, at which the fog starts to be visible.
+This needs to be greater than zero.
 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>End Distance</b></span> <kbd  class="tooltip" data-tooltip="integer">iuser3</kbd> :
-Keyvalue_Description_here
+Distance, in units, at which the fog appears opaque.
+This needs to be greater than the start distance.
 </div>
 ###Flags
 <hr>
 <div class="entityflags">
 <ul>
-<li class="imagepadding" markdown="1"><b>1</b> : Start Off : Choice_Description_here</li>
+<li class="imagepadding" markdown="1"><b>1</b> : Start Off : The env_fog entity will start disabled and needs to be triggered in order for fog to show.</li>
 </ul>
 </div>
-<div class="notices blue">Insert additional notes here</div>
+<div class="notices red">Fog works only for OpenGL graphics mode.</div>
-<div class="notices red">Insert known issues here</div>
+<div class="notices red">Entities with 'Render mode' set to other than 'Normal' (including sprites) are not affected by env_fog.</div>